Curious4Tech/Enhanced-Server-Redundancy-Solutions-for-Uninterrupted-Service/README.md

 1. **Domain Configuration**: During the promotion, set up a domain name (e.g., `nextechiq.local`).

-Use the `Install-ADDSForest` cmdlet to create a new forest and domain.
+Use the `Install-ADDSForest` cmdlet to create a new forest and domain.Remember to run this command as an administrator in PowerShell.
 ```
 Install-ADDSForest -DomainName "nextechiq.local" -DomainNetbiosName "NEXTECHIQ" -ForestMode "WinThreshold" -DomainMode "WinThreshold" -InstallDns -Confirm:$false -SafeModeAdministratorPassword (ConvertTo-SecureString -AsPlainText "YourSafeModePassword" -Force)
 ```